steren/awesome-cloud-run/README.md

 * [Buildpacks](https://buildpacks.io/): `pack build` to transform apps in popular languages to container images.
 * Java [Jib](https://github.com/GoogleContainerTools/jib): Build container images for your Java applications.
 * R [containerit](https://o2r.info/containerit/): Package R script/session/workspace and all dependencies as a Docker container.
+* [kontain.me](http://kontain.me/) to build container images on the fly from GitHub, Go packages, or mirror DockerHub

 ### Container guides